Stuttgart

 Welcome to the English-speaking Latin Mass community in Stuttgart!

-We are excited to meet you in church as soon as possible!
+We are thrilled to meet you in church as soon as possible!

 What's the latest at Saint Albert's?